-You can have many small floaters meandering around your field of vision at any given time, or possibly one or two larger ones.
-The majority, though, are small and usually exit your field of vision quickly.
+You can have small floaters meandering around your field of vision at any given time.
+They are small and usually exit your field of vision quickly.

 If you have ever seen a floater, you may have noticed that they always tend to shoot out towards the periphery of your vision when you attempt to focus on them.
-This is because floaters move when the eye moves, making them appear as if they are drifting.
+This is because floaters do not follow your eye movements precisely, and usually drift when your eyes stop moving(1).

 Why do we get them?